 1. It Can Take Longer Than a Day

-While it may be tempting to get the job done and dusted, hacking off long grass all at once won’t do your lawn any favours.
-Since it stores a ton of nutrients in the long leaves, chopping them off can shock your grass and even kill it off completely.
+While it may be tempting to get the job done and dusted, chopping down long grass all at once won’t do your lawn any favours.
+Since grass stores a ton of nutrients in its long blades, aggressively cutting them down can shock grass and even kill it off completely.

-Before you get started on your trimming project, make sure you’ve cleared your schedule for the next few days and the weather forecast is on your side.
+Ideally, before you get started on your trimming project, make sure you’ve got plenty of time over several days and that the weather is on your side.

 The best time to cut long grass is during a dry period in spring.